artur-ciocanu/launch.en/help/extension-reference/web/adobe-client-data-layer/adobe-client-data-layer.md

 The extension provides you with an action to push JSON content to the Data Layer itself.
 You will need to pass valid JSON data.

-This action make it possible to use Data Elements directly in the JSON.
+This action makes it possible to use Data Elements directly in the JSON.
 Within the JSON editor, data elements should be referenced with the **%dataElementName%** notation.

 ```
 {